mtripg6666tdr/nextjs-obfuscator/README.md

 ### `obfuscatorOptions`
 Type: `Object` (required)
 This is the options of [javascript-obfuscator](https://github.com/javascript-obfuscator/javascript-obfuscator).
-Some options can break your app.
-Please check your app works fine before deploying it.
+Some options can break your app so you should check your app works fine before deploying it.
+> **Note**
-In addition to that, you should set `disableConsoleOutput` to `false` because this option may prevent you from noticing that your app has been broken.
+> `disableConsoleOutput` should be set to `false` because this option may prevent you from finding that your app has been broken.
 ### `pluginOptions`
 Type: `Object` (optional)
-More options.
+More options for this plugin.
 ```ts
 {
   /**